Erzhu Rong: Campaign against Empress Dowager Hu and the Heyin Massacre

-Upon hearing the bad news, Empress Dowager Hu ordered all of Emperor Xiaoming's consorts to become nuns.
+Upon hearing the news of the surrender, Empress Dowager Hu ordered all of Emperor Xiaoming's consorts to become nuns.
 She herself took tonsure as well, but did not declare herself a nun.
 Erzhu ordered the imperial officials to welcome Emperor Xiaozhuang into the capital, and the officials complied.
 Erzhu then sent cavalry soldiers to arrest Empress Dowager Hu and Yuan Zhao and deliver them to his camp at Heyin (河陰, near Luoyang).
 Once Empress Dowager Hu met Erzhu, she tried to repeatedly explain and defend her actions.
 Erzhu became impatient of her explanations, and he left abruptly and ordered that Empress Dowager Hu and Yuan Zhao be thrown into the Yellow River to drown.

-Empress Dowager Hu and Yuan Zhao would not be Erzhu's only victims, however.
+Empress Dowager Hu and Yuan Zhao would not be Erzhu's only victims.
 Fei suggested to Erzhu that since his army was actually small, as soon as the imperial officials realized the situation, they would resist him.
 He suggested that Erzhu carry out a massacre of the imperial officials, and Erzhu, despite the opposition of his strategist Murong Shaozong, proceeded.
-Erzhu ordered the imperial officials to his camp at Heyin (河陰, near Luoyang) under the pretense that Emperor Xiaozhuang was going to offer sacrifices to heaven and earth there, and then surrounded the imperial officials and slaughtered them, killing more than 2,000 of them, including Emperor Xiaozhuang's uncle, the prime minister Yuan Yong the Prince of Gaoyang.
+Erzhu ordered the imperial officials to his camp at Heyin (河陰, near Luoyang) under the pretense that Emperor Xiaozhuang was going to offer sacrifices to heaven and earth there, and surrounded the imperial officials, slaughtering over 2,000 of them, including Emperor Xiaozhuang's uncle, the prime minister Yuan Yong the Prince of Gaoyang.
 Erzhu also sent soldiers to assassinate Yuan Shao and Yuan Zizheng, while putting Emperor Xiaozhuang under effective arrest in the army camp.

 Emperor Xiaozhuang, in fear and anger, sent a messenger to Erzhu, suggesting that he would be willing to yield the throne, either to Erzhu or to yet another person that Erzhu designated.
-Erzhu, under suggestion of Gao Huan, toyed with the ideas of taking the throne himself or offering it to Yuan Tianmu, himself a member of the imperial clan, albeit distant from the recent emperors' lineage.
-Subsequently, however, his sorcerer Liu Lingzhu (劉靈助) predicted that neither Erzhu himself nor Yuan Tianmu was favored to be an emperor by the gods, and that only Emperor Xiaozhuang was favored.
-Erzhu therefore stopped those plans, and offered a deep apology to Emperor Xiaozhuang, claiming that the massacre was a result of the soldiers going out of control.
-However, the people of Luoyang and the surviving imperial officials, fearful of further massacre, fled Luoyang, which was then left nearly empty, particularly because Erzhu publicly pondered the idea of moving the capital to Jinyang (晉陽, in modern Taiyuan, Shanxi).
+Erzhu, under suggestion of Gao Huan, contemplated taking the throne himself or offering it to Yuan Tianmu, himself a member of the imperial clan, albeit distant from the recent emperors' lineage.
+Subsequently, however, his sorcerer Liu Lingzhu (劉靈助) predicted that neither Erzhu himself nor Yuan Tianmu were favored to be emperor by the gods, and that only Emperor Xiaozhuang was favored.
+Erzhu therefore stopped those plans and offered an apology to Emperor Xiaozhuang, claiming that the massacre was a result of the soldiers going out of control.
+However, the people of Luoyang and the surviving imperial officials, fearful of further massacre, fled Luoyang, leaving it nearly empty, particularly because Erzhu publicly pondered the idea of moving the capital to Jinyang (晉陽, in modern Taiyuan, Shanxi).
 It was not until Erzhu offered offices to the heirs of the officials who died and publicly renounced the idea of moving the capital that the people began to return to Luoyang.